joneslloyd/tft-team-builder/README.md

 ## License
-Please be aware that this widget contains a direct link to the Mobalytics website which can not be removed so keep that in mind before use.
+The Mobalytics Team Comp Builder widget is free for personal or commercial use as long as a link to Mobalytics is provided along with it.
+The widget has such a link built into it automatically and this condition will be met as long as the link is not removed by the user.